 11 Lifts, 60 Trails plus glades

 Wildcat is known for giving skier and riders some of the best views as they cruise in ski country, and for receiving a bit more natural snow than the rest.
-Under ownership with Peaks Resort, Wildcat sisters now include nearby Attitash, Crotched, and Mount Snow.
+Under Vail ownership now with Wildcat, Crotched, Sunapee, Okemo, Stowe and Mount Snow – its on the Epic Pass.
 Wildcat boasts NH’s longest and fastest detachable quad, which delivers skiers and riders from the base to the spectacular 4,000′ summit on a scenic but speedy 6-minute ride.
 Even advanced beginners can enjoy the summit, and ski down the 2.75-mile Polecat trail.
 Wildcat has trail variety from mellow runs that saunter top to bottom, to tight twisty glades and an exciting Liftlion trail with moguls and magnificent views of Mount Washington and Tuckerman’s Ravine.
 With high elevation, Wildcat stays open with wonderful skiing well into spring, with views of Tuckerman’s Ravine across the Mt Washington valley.
 Wildcat also offers guided backcountry tours that deliver skiers into Jackson village via 3,240′ vertical on the 17-kilometer 1933 original Wildcat Trail.
 Within the White Mountain National Forest, there is no on mountain lodging at Wildcat, the town of Jackson is 10 minutes away.

 RT.
 16, Pinkham Notch

 Summit: 4,062′ Vertical Drop: 2,112’

 5 Lifts, 48 Trails

 Abenaki Ski Area